sventorben/keycloak-home-idp-discovery/docs/index.md

+---
+layout: default
+title: Introduction
+nav_order: 1
+---

-# Keycloak: Home IdP Discovery
+# Home IdP Discovery - Introduction

 This is a simple Keycloak authenticator to redirect users to their home identity provider during login.